Thank you for your interest in becoming a puppy raiser!

 Puppy-raising is a very rewarding experience that involves everyone in the household.
 Many of our raisers get involved because it is a project that individuals or families can do while meeting people, who also love dogs and want to help others.
 Learning life lessons, giving to others, and learning about dogs are among the reasons people are drawn to raising a potential guide dog puppy.

 Puppy raisers may be eligible to claim deductions on their income tax.
-Click here for a simple guide to potential tax deductions for Guiding Eyes volunteers.
 For further clarification, please consult your tax professional.

 Should I become a puppy raiser?